sotmasman/Silicon-microprobes/Electrode maps/ReadMe.md

 A.  	Instructions for Initial Setup.

-Unzip and copy the contents of the folder microprobe wiring to your Matlab path.

 For new users:
 You must select the correct head stage developer in the file get_headstage_source.m located in the sub-folder microprobe wiring/headstage and pcb wiring.

 Selection only needs to take place once per computer; no further changes are necessary after that.

-If no selection is made, the default is the Intan 128 ch amplifier board.

 ************************************************************
 Instructions: